The Ultimate Guide To Heirloom Tomatoes: Everything You Need To Know

 You should purchase the right fertilizer for your plants.
 It should be low in nitrogen, high in phosphorous, and medium to high in potassium.
 You can also use organic matter to help with secondary nutrients.

 I always save my eggshells!
 After you crack them, wash out the shells and leave them to dry.
 Once you have a good amount, crush them in a food processor.
 They add calcium to the plants and prevent blossom end rot!
 Rake up your grass clippings and sprinkle around the base of the plants.
 It makes a wonderful mulch and provides much need nitrogen.
+There is no need for water filters to produce tomatoes.

 6. Common Issues When Growing Tomatoes